yeboyebo/v4motor/wp-content/plugins/wp-smtp/readme.txt

 === WP SMTP ===
 Contributors: yehudah
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_xclick&business=yehuda@myinbox.in&item_name=Donation+for+WPSMTP
-Tags: wp smtp,smtp,mail,email,phpmailer,mailer,wp mail,gmail,yahoo,mail smtp,ssl,tls
+Tags: wp smtp,smtp,mail,email,logs,mailer,wp mail,gmail,yahoo,mail smtp,ssl,tls
 License: GPLv2
 Requires at least: 2.7
-Tested up to: 5.4
+Tested up to: 5.5
-Stable tag: 1.1.11
+Stable tag: 1.2.1

-WP SMTP can help us to send emails via SMTP instead of the PHP mail() function.
+WP SMTP & Email logger can help us to send emails via SMTP instead of the PHP mail() function.

 == Description ==

-WP SMTP can help us to send emails via SMTP instead of the PHP mail() function.
+WP SMTP & Email Log, can help us to send emails via SMTP instead of the PHP mail() function.
-It adds a settings page to "Dashboard"->"Settings"->"WP SMTP" where you can configure the email settings.
-There are some examples on the settings page, you can click the corresponding icon to view (such as "Gmail""Yahoo!""Microsoft""163""QQ").
-If the field "From" was not a valid email address, or the field "SMTP Host" was left blank, it will not reconfigure the wp_mail() function.
+It fixes your email deliverability by reconfiguring WordPress to use a proper SMTP provider when sending emails, and keep an **Email log** so you can know when your emails are failing to deliver and why.

-= Do you want more advanced SMTP mailer?
+= Do you want more advanced SMTP mailer? =

 * Built-in **importer for WP SMTP settings**.
 * Universal SMTP for every service.